 Results when safety rules are not followed:

 - Fourth Incident - The driver will counsel the student.
 A Transportation Supervisor will contact the parent and request assistance in correcting the student's misconduct.
 On this, the fourth reported incident and request for assistance, the student will lose all district provided transportation privileges for up to 10 school days.
 Parents are responsible for their child's transportation to and from school during this time.
-A copy of the "Student Bus Conduct Referral" will be mailed/emailed to the parent and the student's school.
 Additionally, a conference will be conducted by a Transportation Supervisor at the District Bus Terminal prior to reinstatement of bus riding privileges.
 The following individuals shall be in attendance: the parent / guardian, the student and the bus driver.

 - Additional incidents may result in removal from the bus for the remainder of the school year.
 End of year violations / disciplinary actions may carry over to the beginning of the following school year.
 Parents are then responsible for their child's transportation to and from school.

 Immediate loss of transportation privileges may occur depending on the severity of the violation.
 Such violations may include but are not limited to: weapons on the bus, drugs, physical violence, bullying, vandalism, actions that may adversely impact the safety of others, etc. These violations may be subject to additional school / district administrative and/or disciplinary action.